Holly Beckham

 I'm a bit nervous as September 1st is just one week away now.
 I'm worried that my trainers will rub and cause blisters, my legs will hurt badly from the DOMS and will get worse as the days go on without a break and that I will struggle to push through he pain.
 Of course, that's the anxieties talking.
 On a more positive mindset I try to tell myself that my trainers will be fine, there's always compared and plasters, there's pain relief and cold compresses for legs and surely things will get better as the days go on, not worse as I become fitter and muscles become stronger.
 I think I shall choose to listen to the positive mindset.
 I like it better!

 Finally a sincere thank you to all those who have donated and supported me so far.
 I haven't even started yet and I'm blown away by the fact that you have already helped me achieve my fundraising aim!
 Thank you so very much.
-I will not let you or Lily down!
+I will not let you or my little girl down!
 I makes me even more determined to see this through.

 To anyone reading this and wishing to donate still.
 Please do!
 I may have reached my aim, but every extra donation (even just £1!) will go to all those amazing things that this charity does for the children of GOSH.
 I am thrilled with the amount we have raised so far, but let's go even further if we can.